veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu.md

     ```

-- **xPosition**: Specifies the horizontal position of the menu list.
+- **xPosition:** Specifies the horizontal position of the menu list.
 Values can be: “before” or “after”.

-- **yPosition**: Specifies the vertical position of the menu list.
+- **yPosition:** Specifies the vertical position of the menu list.
 Values can be: “above” or “below”.

-- **templateRef**: Creates a template reference variable.
+- **templateRef:** Creates a template reference variable.
 Takes string as its value.

-- **items**: DEPRECATED.
+- **items:** DEPRECATED.

-- **matMenu**: Takes string as its value.
+- **matMenu:** Takes string as its value.
 Value should be same as “[matMenuTriggerFor]” attribute’s value of the “Menu” component.

 ## Support
 - **Devices:** Android, iOS